Matrix Keypad library

 The Keypad library allows your Arduino to read a matrix type keypad.
 You can scavenge these keypads from old telephones or you can get them from almost any electronics parts store for less than $5 USD.
 They come in 3x4, 4x4 and various other configurations with words, letters and numbers written on the keys.
 This library is capable of supporting all of those.

 First you need to get a piece of paper and draw the right hand diagram as you see it below.
 I've already written my pin numbers (1,2,3 across the bottom and 7,6,5,4 down the right side) which you can just leave off of your drawing.
 Next, you are going to use your Ohm meter to find out which pins are connected to which keys.
 The first thing to do is count how many pins are on your keypad (as seen in the photo below.)
 The photo is showing 14 pins though not all of the pins are used.
-Don't worry, the unused pins will just be ignored.
+Don't worry, once you've completed this procedure you will know which pins are unused and can be ignored.

 /* Keypadtest.pde